Insurers and reinsurers need to play a role in lowering the cost of Asia’s coal phase-out: GFANZ

 Several big insurers have pulled out of the coal business due to their exclusion policies in recent years.
 The investor group’s regional network plans to start persuading these players to consider covering early retirement transactions.

-Resident The Suralaya coal complex
+Man overlooking Suralaya coal complex in Indonesia

 Since Glasgow Financial Alliance for Net Zero (GFANZ) released its final managed coal phase-out guidance for financial instutitions last December, at least seven banks operating in Asia have signalled that they are open to fund the early retirement of coal.
 Image: Inclusive Development International